LSDOlab/omtools/docs/_src_docs/examples/ignored_outputs.rst

 Failing to Register Outputs Results in No Components
 ----------------------------------------------------

-Here a subsystem is added as in the previous example, but no outputs are registered in the parent ``Group``.
+Here, a subsystem is added as in the previous example, but no outputs are registered in the parent ``Group``.

 This "dead code" does not lead to OpenMDAO constructing any ``Component`` objects, and no ``Component`` objects appear in the n2